 This course covers in-depth ICT professional knowledge, including professional practice responsibilities and ICT professional ethical and legal issues.
 It further develops skills in interpersonal and organisational communication, as well as a comprehensive understanding of IT governance and ICT service management that ICT students will need in their future professional practice.
 It also provides a theoretical grounding of innovation and entrepreneurship methods and provides practice in the implementation of some of their underlying techniques.

 On successful completion of the course students will be able to:

-2. Develop and demonstrate skills for organisational communication within the roles that IT professionals will need in their professional practice.
+2. Demonstrate skills for organisational communication within the roles that IT professionals will need in their professional practice.

-3. Explain and apply legal, ethical and social obligations of an ICT professional, able to differentiate ethical and un-ethical behaviours.
+3. Differentiate between legal, ethical and social obligations of an ICT professional and be able to differentiate ethical and un-ethical behaviours.

 - Presentation preparation and implementation

 - Formal Report writing

 - Team communication - Meeting and reporting methods